This digital therapy platform aims to help kids stuck at home

 The platform connects kids with psychiatrists, therapists, and coaches who can provide one-on-one tele-therapy.
 For now, the online therapy sessions are only available for kids ages 6 to 10, though the company plans to include kids up to age 12 soon.
 Kids as young as 3 years old can take part in guided tele-therapy sessions with their parents.
 The app will also host group classes for parents and kids of all ages and provide planning tools, at-home exercises, and a way to track a kid’s progress.
 Next year, the company plans to roll out specific programs for teens.
 Brightline is waving its monthly membership fee during the pandemic, so parents will only pay for sessions with healthcare professionals.

-The stress that COVID-19 has put on families led Brightlight to launch this digital platform earlier than previously planned.
+The stress that COVID-19 has put on families led Brightline to launch this digital platform earlier than previously planned.
 One of the many repercussions of COVID-19 is that a lot of children are stuck at home all the time.
 For some children, this new reality is exacerbating issues that existed, but were perhaps less visible, before the lockdown.
 Being cloistered away from friends, family, and teachers may also be especially difficult for kids who were already diagnosed with attention deficit disorder, attention deficit hyperactivity disorder, autism, anxiety, or depression.

 “If you were feeling things before, if you were struggling before, if you had an addiction or an eating disorder or anxiety or depression or a bad relationship, those things just became a lot harder.
 And even if you were perfect before, you are not perfect now,” Nancy Lublin, CEO of Crisis Textline, a digital helpline for people in need of immediate emotional and sometimes physical support, told Fast Company in May.
 Under the COVID-19 lockdowns, she said, her platform saw a 78% increase in domestic violence texts and a 44% increase in sexual abuse texts.